GPUOpen-LibrariesAndSDKs/HIPRTSDK/README.md

 - Vega2x
 - Vega1x

 You need a driver newer than 21.40.
+However, we recommend using 21.50 or 22.10.

 ----